Atyzze/relational_reality/README.md

-run main.py in the terminal, type 'python main.py' & hit the enter key

-you'll need a somewhat beefy computer/laptop to generate pretty graphics, but it should run on your grandma's potential laptop just fine too, just, very slowly
+download main.py & requirements.txt and open console in your download directory

+pip install -r requirements.txt

+python main.py

+the default is set to N100N and takes about a minute on decade old budget laptop

+python main.py -N400 (to increase N count)

 the numbered images are snapshots of the universe in different stages, the file name number being the step count in thousands